- Academic Freedom Policy

 Detailed information is available on the Professional Development page of the college website.

-Conference Leaves and the Professional Affairs Committee (PAC) is included below.
+FAQs for the Conference Leaves and the Professional Development Leave Committee (PDLC) is included below.

-The Professional Affairs Committee or the PAC is a UPM- District Committee of two UPM-appointed faculty members and two District-appointed managers whose responsibility is related to a recommendation of faculty leaves.
-These responsibilities are negotiated as part of collective bargaining and spelled out in Article 5 of the MCCD/UPM-AFT Contract.
-It is suggested that you carefully read this article for details about the PAC and leaves that may not be covered in this FAQ.
+These responsibilities are negotiated as part of collective bargaining and spelled out in Article 5.14-5.15 of the UPM/MCCD CBA 2021-2024.
+It is suggested that you carefully read this article for details about the PDLC and leaves that may not be covered in this FAQ.

 How much funding is available?